What is Crabgrass?

 The details in your lawn care routine could leave your yard vulnerable to crabgrass growth!
 It’s important to know the threat crabgrass is to your lawn, and pay attention to the sign’s weeds are already growing on your lawn.

 Crabgrass thrives on allelopathy, which means it releases a toxin that suppresses the growth of surrounding plants.
 In short, it produces its own herbicide.
 This effect continues even when the crabgrass is dead!
 Crabgrass is not only harmful to your lawn but, honestly, it just looks bad.
 You work so hard to make sure your lawn and garden look great, and weeds just get in the way.
-Just because crabgrass isn’t harmful, doesn’t mean it won’t leave a negative impact.
-While the weed lasts all spring and summer, dying in the fall, its impact is even more long-term.
+While crabgrass lasts all spring and summer, dying in the fall, its impact is even more long-term.
 Even if you only have one single crabgrass weed, it will have produced thousands of seeds that will come back to haunt your lawn the following spring.
 Untreated crabgrass grows exponentially the longer it is left alone!

-Crabgrass gets its name by its stems, which look like crab legs.
-It’s a low-growing weed with a clump in the center.
+Crabgrass gets its name from its stems and leaves, which look like crab legs.
+It’s a low-growing weed with a bunch-type growth habit.
 However, the more it grows, the more it adapts and can change in appearance.
 Since crabgrass is easier to treat the sooner it invades your lawn, knowing what crabgrass looks like can help you spot it, and remove it, sooner.

 When crabgrass is a seedling, it looks similar to a corn plant.
 The “legs” or stems are spread out and form a star pattern.
-The clump mentioned earlier may not be formed yet, which is why gardeners sometimes overlook a seedling at first.
-As the stems grow out to the side, shoots will form in the center, thickening the weed and creating the clump.
+As the stems grow out to the side, shoots will form in the center, thickening the weed and creating a clump.
 If crabgrass is forming and your lawn is being regularly mowed, it might take a while for that clump to be visible, as it keeps being mowed down, but the crabgrass is still widening, spreading through your lawn!

 The way crabgrass looks as it grows is dependent on its environment.
 Crabgrass loves the sun, so keep an eye out in those sunnier areas.
 Crabgrass is also one of the fastest-germinating weeds, which means it should sprout up before any others, making it easier to spot.
 The variation of sunlight crabgrass receives will dictate how thick the weed grows.
 But no matter how much sunlight it gets, the first sign of a growing crabgrass weed are those wide-spread side branches, looking like crab legs.

-To better spot a crabgrass in its seedling stage, look for a lighter green color.
+To better spot a crabgrass plant in its seedling stage, look for a lighter green color.
 As the weed grows out, it will sometimes show lines of purple along its stems.
 But the more it grows, the deeper the purple gets.
 Crabgrass tends to grow in drier spots, so it may have a blue-green hue, which points to a lack of moisture.
 Signs of color can help you identify crabgrass, but remember the plant adapts and may not have these features!
-Don’t forget about the sunlight factor: plants in less sunlight have a lighter color, so if it is in the shade, though unusual for crabgrass, it will have a lackluster color.

-There are a few steps to include in your lawn care to completely eradicate crabgrass from your lawn, and a few different ways to do it.
-But first, you need to know the goals to achieve in order to have a fresh, crabgrass-free lawn:
+There are a few steps to include in your lawn care to completely eradicate crabgrass from your lawn and a few different ways to do it.
+But first, you need to know the goals to achieve to have a fresh, crabgrass-free lawn:

 If you stay on top of these goals in lawn care, not only will crabgrass be out of your garden, your lawn will be the healthiest (and happiest) it’s ever been!